hark130/Gamemaster_Guidance/README.md

     [ ] 3.
 BUG: Verify there's no way for calculated NPC levels to go below 0.  (e.g., smallest city type + lowest roll)<br>
     [ ] 4.
 AESTHETIC: Properly pluralize ancestries when calculating Demographic Populations in GG_City's "print city details" functionality<br>
     [ ] 5.
 BUG?: Why am I printing things from the dictionary instead of parsing to class attributes and then printing?!<br>
+    [ ] 6.
+AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore

 ## NOTES